top of page

 Salt: Exalted Mineral of Alchemy

 Salt in alchemy is an independent mineral as well as one of the tria prima, or Three Primes, a medieval concept dominating Renaissance alchemy.
-As a representation of earth and the human body, salt personifies the grounding and foundational aspects of existence.
+As a representation of earth and the human body, simple rock salt personifies grounding and foundational aspects of existence.

 joy and happiness

-Salt, with the chemical composition sodium chloride (NaCl), holds a significant role in human history and culture.
-In its natural crystalline state, salt is known as rock salt or halite.
-In refined form it's table salt.
+Salt holds a significant role in human history and culture.
+In its natural crystalline state, salt is known as rock salt or halite, or NaCl with trace minerals.
+In refined form it's table salt NaCl.
 Saltiness is one of the primary human tastes.

-In alchemy the role of salt goes beyond physical properties into the realm of metaphysical thought.
-Salt is a symbol of lower consciousness, reflecting the basic or material aspects of human nature.
+In alchemy salt is a symbol of lower consciousness, reflecting the basic or material aspects of human nature.
 At the same time it's a grounding energy for transcendence or exploration.
+Salts of different properties are used in alchemy and other disciplines.

 piles of salt from evaporated sea water